bokgyeong/bokgyeong.github.io/_pages/cv.md

 Software
 ======
-* R
-  - The 'lazygreedy' package for R (with John Hughes, Lehigh University of Biostatistics) (current version: 1.0)
+* The 'lazygreedy' package for R (with John Hughes, Lehigh University of Biostatistics) (current version: 1.0)

 Publications